 The idea is to escape from the grind of the city and get back to nature.
 The lodge has a larder of essentials but the forest floor is a carpet of wild bilberries, lingonberries and mushrooms and the surrounding lakes are brimming with fish.
 This is where the adventure begins as the experience is entirely self-catering!
 This involves everything from collecting water from the well and chopping wood to make your fire to foraging for breakfast treats and fishing in the lake for supper.
 Meals are enjoyed around the camp fire and by the time you've cooked your feast you'll certainly feel as though you deserve it!

-The 12 huts are simple and cozy.
+The 12 huts are simple and cosy.
 All come with rustic camp beds cushioned by sheepskin rugs and sleeping bags and a fireplace.
 There is no electricity nor showers but during the summer the clear lake is most inviting for a morning bathe and if you do think it's a little cold, make the most of the floating sauna to get your body temperature up before you take the plunge.

 There is plenty to keep you occupied during your stay and the beaver, moose and wolf safaris come highly recommended.
 Set off on a beautiful boat trip at sunset to watch beavers in their natural habitats or wait until dark and listen out for the howling of the wolves nearby under the starry sky.
 The guides are charming and keen to share their tips and insightful knowledge of the surrounding wildlife and outdoor living.

 The back to nature ethic of course stretches to the sleeping arrangements at Kolarbyn Ecolodge.
-The forest huts are cozy but very basic with rather firm beds and sheepskin rugs complete with a warming fireplace.
+The forest huts are cosy but very basic with rather firm beds and sheepskin rugs complete with a warming fireplace.
 Most have twin beds.
 Candles are used for lighting and there is no en-suite in sight!
 However, there are communal WCs and the lake acts as a refreshing bath!

 A big part of the Kolarbyn Ecolodge experience is having to fend for yourself, this includes sourcing and cooking your own food and fetching water from the well.
 The more organized can bring some basics along with them or the more adventurous can go out with help from the guides to find berries, mushrooms or fish.
 All the cooking equipment will be provided and you can also buy some ingredients for cooking basic outdoor meals.